torvalds/linux/Documentation/core-api/memory-allocation.rst

 ==========================

 The most straightforward way to allocate memory is to use a function from the :c:func:`kmalloc` family.
-And, to be on the safe size it's best to use routines that set memory to zero, like :c:func:`kzalloc`.
+And, to be on the safe side it's best to use routines that set memory to zero, like :c:func:`kzalloc`.
 If you need to allocate memory for an array, there are :c:func:`kmalloc_array` and :c:func:`kcalloc` helpers.